Vilde Frang, Sakari Oramo / BBC Symphony Orchestra

 II.
 Vivace — Animando — Largamente — Cadenza —

-The orchestra presented the theme, but thereafter, the solo violin took and kept the lead.
+Sakari Oramo and the orchestra presented the theme, but thereafter, the solo violin took and kept the lead.
 Vilde Frang did this effortlessly, and without ever pushing.
 She was absolutely firm in her very virtuosic solo with its poignant, percussive, multi-stop spiccato/staccato passages.

 There was this amazing moment when the solo moved up into highest pitches, gradually fading away: the melody line seamlessly moved into piccolo and metallophones.
 This was done so subtly (and with perfect match in the pitch) that the actual transition was not even noticeable: amazing!
 Oramo‘s orchestral accompaniment was alert, super-attentive, throughout the virtuosic climax that precedes the cadenza.
 The latter is a very challenging mix of multi-stop staccato, spiced up with flageolets and left-hand pizzicato: a vivid monologue, enthralling, but also with lyrical moments, expressive, touching!
 Throughout this, Vilde Frang maintained her flawless intonation.
 The performance also demonstrated Britten‘s excellent orchestration, the careful disposition, which helped keeping the solo part audible at all times.